orbingol/NURBS-Python/README.rst

 Installation and Testing
 ------------------------

-Please see the `Installation and Testing <http://nurbs-python.readthedocs.io/en/latest/install.html>`_ section of the documentation.
+Please refer to the `Installation and Testing <http://nurbs-python.readthedocs.io/en/latest/install.html>`_ section of the documentation for details.

 Contributions and Issues
 ------------------------

 All contributions are welcome.
-For details, please see the `Issues and Reporting <http://nurbs-python.readthedocs.io/en/latest/q_a.html#issues-and-reporting>`_ section of the documentation.
+For details, please refer to the `Issues and Reporting <http://nurbs-python.readthedocs.io/en/latest/q_a.html#issues-and-reporting>`_ section of the documentation for details.

 Author
 ======